bbauska/meta-react-basics/README.md

 This will produce a brand-new starter app with a familiar structure.

-Inspecting the **src** folder of the starter app, it looks like this:
+Inspecting the <b>src</b> folder of the starter app, it looks like this:

 ```
  src/